 Leo Budapest (Outdoor Only)

 You can see this for yourself at Leo, a sleek rooftop bar in Buda perched above the swanky Hotel Clark but open to the public.
 The place is almost within arm's reach of the Chain Bridge, a historic Budapest landmark, with equally good vistas of the Buda Castle and the whole city.
-Even to local residents, the vistas from here offer an absorbing experience.
-Accordingly, prices are pretty steep — cocktails and aperitifs start at €12.
-(If you're on a budget, grab some beers at a grocery store and hike up to the vantage point above the Buda Castle Tunnel, around the corner from here, for similar views).
+Even to local residents, it's a memorable experience.
+Accordingly, prices are steep — cocktails and aperitifs start at €13.
+(If you're on a budget, grab some beers at a grocery store and hike up to the hillside next to the Buda Castle Tunnel, around the corner from here, for similar views).

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
-I never accept money in exchange for coverage.
-But this means I must rely on readers to support my work.
-If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.
+If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).